defenseunicorns/zarf-docs/README.md

 This will open a browser window that will let you see the built site.

-> ⚠️ *Note, `npm run start` will not perform link checking or build the search index.*
+> ⚠️ *Note, `npm run start` will not perform some link checking or build the search index.*

 To perform a full build and to run it locally you should run the following: